 File(s) under permanent embargo

-Reflectance Transformation Imaging dataset of quillwork detail taken on project visit to National Museums Collection Centre, Edinburgh September 2021.
+Reflectance Transformation Imaging dataset of a detail of quillwork taken on project visit to Marischal Museum Collection Centre, Aberdeen September 2021.

-Comprising 142 jpeg files, assembly files and finished .ptm file.
+Comprising 143 jpeg files and finished .ptm file.

-RTI is a computational photographic method that captures a subject’s surface shape and color and enables the interactive re-lighting of the subject from any direction.
-RTI also permits the mathematical enhancement of the subject’s surface shape and color attributes.
+RTI is a computational photographic method that captures a subject’s surface shape and colour and enables the interactive re-lighting of the subject from any direction.
+RTI also permits the mathematical enhancement of the subject’s surface shape and colour attributes.
 The enhancement functions of RTI reveal surface information that is not disclosed under direct empirical examination of the physical object.

 RTI Viewer and Builder are freely downloadable from Cultural Heritage Imaging.

 Concepts Have Teeth, And Teeth That Bite Through Time: digital imaging and Blackfoot material culture in UK museums.